Ross Freeman (politician)

-Ross Buchanan Freeman (born 25 February 1947) is a former Australian politician.
-He was the Liberal member for Coogee in the New South Wales Legislative Assembly from 1973 to 1974.
+Ross Buchanan Freeman (born 25 February 1947) is an Australian barrister and former politician.
+A member of the Liberal Party, he represented Coogee in the New South Wales Legislative Assembly from 17 November 1973 to 23 May 1974.

 Freeman was born in Maroubra to Arthur and Wilhelmina Freeman.
-He was educated at Daceyville Primary School and Maroubra Bay High School before becoming a clerk in the Supreme Court for the Attorney-General's Department.
-He studied law part-time, and was eventually admitted to the bar in 1971.
+He was educated at Daceyville Primary School and Maroubra Bay High School before working as a clerk in Petty Sessions and the Supreme Court for the Attorney-General's Department.
+He studied law part-time and was admitted to the bar in 1971.
 In 1965 he became a volunteer in the Liberal Party, joining officially in 1967.
 He held various positions in the party in the Coogee and Randwick areas.

 In 1973, following the retirement of Liberal MP Kevin Ellis, Freeman was preselected as the candidate for Ellis's seat of Coogee.
-In a closely fought race, Freeman emerged with an eight-vote majority over Labor candidate Michael Cleary.
-The result was later overturned by the Court of Disputed Returns, and a by-election was ordered.
-Held in 1974, the by-election resulted in a very narrow victory for Cleary.
-Freeman was subsequently vice-president of the Gordon State Conference of the Liberal Party (1975-1980), and has been President of the Balmoral branch since 1984.
+In a closely fought race, Freeman was declared elected with an eight-vote majority over Labor candidate Michael Cleary.
+The result was later overturned by the Court of Disputed Returns, which found that failures by electoral officials had disenfranchised voters and may have affected the result; the court declared the election void on 23 May 1974.
+A by-election was held on 20 July 1974, and Cleary was declared elected by 54 votes.
+Freeman was subsequently vice-president of the Gordon State Conference of the Liberal Party from 1975 to 1980, and the NSW Parliament profile lists him as president of the Balmoral branch from 1984.